 Volunteering with children and young people can enable you to have a huge impact on their lives.
 This is a big responsibility.
 We want to ensure that all volunteers have the support and guidance you need to make a difference.
 The sessions are also an opportunity to connect with other women embarking on the same volunteer journey as you.

-For everyone volunteering at one of our groups will attend the following training via Zoom:
+For everyone volunteering at one of our groups will attend the following training, either locally or via Zoom:

 - Welcome to GFS (75 mins)